 I am the somewhat crazy writer, author, and creator of the website “Deb’s Dragons.”
-I’m glad you have landed on this website that shares some of the truths and rawness of living life we tend to keep hidden within our hearts.
-This blog contains techniques and suggestions on breaking free from negativity to ensure our hopes, dreams, and talents will be shared with humanity.
+I’m glad you landed on this website that shares a few of the truths and rawness of living life that we tend to keep hidden within our hearts.
+This blog contains techniques and suggestions on breaking free from negativity to ensure our hopes, dreams, and talents are shared with humanity.

-The soul holds the memory of all those we have met and lost.
+The soul holds the memories of all those we have met or lost.
 I lost my entire family – Mother, Father, both sisters, all my aunts, and uncles.
-You’ll learn a bit about the dark side of my life as a child, as well as the beauty that sculpted and protected me.
+You’ll learn a bit about the dark side of my life as a child, as well as the beauty that eventually sculpted and protected me.
 I do, thankfully, still have my cat.
 I hold two Doctoral Degrees—one in Natural Health and another in Traditional Naturopathy.
-I’m a Certified Sex Trafficking Advocate, an ex-nurse, almost a published book author, and a red-head with graying hair (which, I might say, does make me look quite sassy).
+I’m a Certified Sex Trafficking Advocate, an ex-nurse, almost a published book author, and a red-head with graying hair (which, I might say, does make me look a bit sassy).

 The Buddha shared the mind’s reality is often demonstrated through varying forms of questions and answers.
 One question might be, “What is the one area of concern shared by all people.”
-My answer – all beings, humans beings, animals, and insects alike, all desire to avoid suffering.
-When we seek happiness to soothe our unhappiness, we do, in fact, embrace the hearts’ true essence.
+My answer – all beings, humans, animals, and insects alike, all desire to avoid suffering.
+When we seek happiness to soothe our unhappiness, we do, in fact, embrace the true essence of the heart.
 If the heart holds anger, we will be angry.
 If the heart holds happiness, we will be in happiness.
-I’d choose happiness, because maybe, just maybe, by expanding our hearts with lots of love and hopes for peace, we’ll actually find it.
+I’d choose happiness because maybe, just maybe, when we expand our hearts with lots of love and hopes for peace, we’ll actually end up finding it.